Uniform and $L^q$-Ensemble Reachability of Parameter-dependent Linear Systems: Uniform ensemble reachability

 (e): Assume that $\theta_0 \in \p$ is an interior point of $\p$.
-Moreover, according to part~(d) (note that the restriction of $(A,B)$ to a closure of an open ball satisfies the assumption of having no isolated points) we can assume w.l.o.g.~that there exists $r > 0$ such that $K_r(\theta_0):=\p_0 \subset \p_n \subset \p$.
-Now, applying Lemma~\ref{lem2:spectral-family} to the restriction of $(A,b)$ to $\p_0$ and since $(A(\theta),b(\theta))$ is pointwise reachable there is continuous change of coordinates such that
+Moreover, according to part~(d) we can assume without loss of generality~that there exists $r > 0$ such that $K_r(\theta_0) \subset \p_n \subset \p$.
+Now, applying Proposition~\ref{prop:spectral-family} to the restriction of $(A,b)$ to $K_r(\theta_0)$ yields a continuous change of coordinates such that